 Special topics in physics and astronomy not otherwise covered in the curriculum.
-Topics vary with semester and may include fluid mechanics, optics, computational physics, relativity, and solid state physics.
+Topics vary with semester and may include astrophysics, optics, computational physics, planetary science, relativity, and solid state physics.

 May be repeated for degree credit given a different topic.